sinemcelenk/blogophonic-hugo/content/blog/garnier.md

 ### The Idea

-We knew the fact that a person receives more than half of the ultraviolet (UV) in their childhood.
-(Source: United States Environmental Protection Agency)
+We know that a person receives more than half of the ultraviolet (UV) in their childhood.
+(Source: The United States Environmental Protection Agency)

-We create a strategy that plans to reach thousands of elementary and secondary students in Istanbul and educate them about sun safety.
+We create a strategy to reach thousands of elementary and secondary students in Istanbul and educate them about sun safety.

-An educational play was prepared with a language and content that our target age group can easily understand the concept, and have fun while learning about how to avoid UV Radiation and sun exposure.
+An educational play was prepared with a language and content that our target age group could easily understand the concept and have fun while learning how to avoid UV Radiation and sun exposure.

-Cooperation was made with the Ministry of Education and the theater play was performed in schools across Istanbul.
+Cooperation was made with the Ministry of Education, and the theater play was performed in schools across Istanbul.

-A special bag was prepared to be given to all the kids at the end of the play.
-The bag included an educational brochure and Garnier Ambre Solaire sunscreen.
+A special kit was prepared to be given to all the kids at the end of the play.

 ![garnier students](/blog/assets/garnier_students.JPG)

-A launch party was organized with a special concept.
+A launch party was organized with a unique concept.

 Celebrities, influencer moms, and the press invited the party with their kids.

-Concept press and influencer kit was prepared.
+Concept press and influencer kits were prepared.

 ![garnier case study](/blog/assets/garnier_case_study.jpg)

 ### Results

-Reached over 26,000 elementary school students in 6 months.
+We reached over 26,000 elementary school students in 6 months.

 Total Media Coverage: 581,816 TL